Vladislav163-sys/CalcTest/README.md

-# Hello, this are calculator tests
+# Hello, this are calculator tests.
+Let's check it out